ClusterLabs/PAF/administration.md

 administration tasks with care.

-Especially, if you need to restart a PostgreSQL instance, you should first put the resource in maintenance mode, so Pacemaker will to attempt to automatically restart it.
+Especially, if you need to restart a PostgreSQL instance, you should first put the resource in maintenance mode, so Pacemaker will not attempt to automatically restart it.

-Also, you should refrain to use any tool other than `pg_ctl` (provided with any PostgreSQL installation) to start and stop your instance if you need to "Other tools" may include any conveniance wrapper, like SysV init scripts, systemd unit files, or `pg_ctlcluster` Debian wrapper.
+Also, you should refrain to use any tool other than `pg_ctl` (provided with any PostgreSQL installation) to start and stop your instance if you need to.

+"Other tools" may include any conveniance wrapper, like SysV init scripts, systemd unit files, or `pg_ctlcluster` Debian wrapper.

-Pacemaker only uses `pg_ctl`, and as other tools behave differently, using them could lead to some easy mistakes, like an init script reporting that the instance is stopped when it is not.
+Pacemaker only uses `pg_ctl`, and as other tools behave differently, using them could lead to some unpredictable behavior, like an init script reporting that the instance is stopped when it is not.

+And again, we can not emphasis this stronger enough: __if you really need__ to use `pg_ctl`, do it under __maintenance mode__.